seanderickson/lims/db/migrations/readme.md

 ######## Migrations for an existing Screensaver installation  #####

+meta:
+# can recreate the initial script at any time using
+mv db/migrations db/migrations.bak # to save the migrations
+./manage.py schemamigration db --initial # regenerate 001 script
+# now if the db has changed, can generate a migration script for it:
+./manage.py schemamigration db --auto
+# compare this migration to the previous, move the model changes up to the previous

 0001 - initial

 - should be faked, as the datbase is already existent